- Planned Parenthood Affiliates of California

-I feel so fortunate that, as a Digital Coordinator for Planned Parenthood Affiliates of California, I get to occasionally create graphic design assets for them beyond my regular scope of work.
+I feel so fortunate that, as the former Digital Coordinator for Planned Parenthood Affiliates of California, I was able to occasionally create graphic design assets for them beyond my regular scope of work.

 I had a few goals for illustrating buttons for 2017 Capitol Day: